alexobenauer/Wonder/README.md

 )
 ```

-This function inserts a handful of facts needed to "create" an item: it ensures that there's a "created" fact for new items which apps can rely on, and it ensures you provide a type for each item, which helps Workbench find the right item views in apps that don't do custom rendering for items (more on that later).
+This function inserts a handful of facts needed to "create" an item: it ensures that there's a timestamped "created" fact for new items, and it ensures that a type is provided for each item, which helps Workbench find the right item views in apps that don't do custom rendering for items (more on that later).

-This function also has some optional parameters that can help creating items with lots of detail more concise.
+This function also has some optional parameters that can help creating items with more detail.

 ### Relate items